 See the CMake install guide for troubleshooting instructions.

-Bazel is an open-source build tool which we will use to build LiteRT libraries.
+Bazel is an open-source build tool which you will use to build LiteRT libraries.

 cd $WORKSPACE